gipfeli-io/documentation/docs/infrastructure/basics.md

 ### Sentry

-Our environments log all errors to Sentry.
+Our environments log all errors to [Sentry](https://sentry.io/).
 Sentry acts as a centralized error monitoring tool which provides us with lots of details, such as stack traces, payloads, etc. It also offers a performance metrics solution.
-It is platform-agnostic, and there are integrations for React.
+It is platform-agnostic and there are integrations for React.
 Nest currently does not have an implementation, but our own implementation works nicely.

 We chose Sentry because